wikimedia/wikimedia-fundraising-crm-vendor/amzn/login-and-pay-with-amazon-sdk-php/README.md

 $proxy['proxy_user_port'] // Hostname for the proxy
 $proxy['proxy_user_name'] // If your proxy requires a username
 $proxy['proxy_user_password'] // If your proxy requires a password
+$proxy['proxy_tcp'] // Alternative to host and port, overrides DNS for specific hosts.
+// Can indicate an IP address as a string, or key/value pairs of host -> IP address
+// $proxy['proxy_tcp'] = '12.34.56.78' will send all traffic through that IP
+// $proxy['proxy_tcp'] = array('mws.amazonservices.com' => '12.34.56.78') will proxy one host.
 $client->setProxy($proxy);
 ```